 The F1 key is a function key found at the top of almost all computer keyboards.
-The key is often used to open the help for the operating system or the active running program.
+The key opens the help for the operating system or the active running program.
 As mentioned below, F1 also has other uses depending on the computer and program.

 How to use the F1 key